newslynx/pied-piper/README.md

 * a list of either objects or strings
 * a dictionary whose keys are lists

-Pied Piper will transform your data into an object of with a `key` and a `values` key.
+YKK will transform your data into an object of with a `key` and a `values` key.
 The `key` wil be the file name that's written out.
 For lists, the `key` be `'file-'+index`.
 For instance, this list:

 ````js
 var data = [